rebeccaorourke-cu/Sagerstrom_zebrafish_hindbrain/README.md

 Used cellranger_arc/1.0.1 count and zebrafishPlusGFP reference to generate gene expression matrix and ATAC fragment files.

 ## 3. Analyses in R with Signac
-Used Signac/1.2.1 to analyze single cell data
+Used Signac/1.2.1 to analyze single cell data.
+All analyses in workspace/notebooks